projectyotta/EthereumDeepLearning/README.md

 ### Data processing
 As anyone who has ever dealt with real world data will know, data is ugly and needs to be properly formatted before any kind of algorithm can be run on it.
 I relied heavily on Pandas for this stage of the project.

-Pricing data
+Pricing data :

 1. Convert the  data to a timestamp format .
 2. Aggregate data on an hourly basis.
 If more than one record exists for a single time delta , consider the average price during that time delta.

 Output :

 ![](https://github.com/saurabh-rao/EthereumDeepLearning/blob/master/images/4.JPG)

-Ethereum data
+Ethereum data :

 1. Join header and transaction data files by header information's primary key.
 2. Delete unnecessary columns.
 3. Convert data columns from hexadecimal to human readable format.
 Convert date from unix timestamp to datetime format.

 Output:

 ![](https://github.com/saurabh-rao/EthereumDeepLearning/blob/master/images/5.JPG)

 ___

 ### Feature extraction

-Pricing data
+Pricing data :

 1. Get the log return and the percentage change in value over time from the Ethereum price information.
 Log return is being predicted instead of price, because it reduces the variation of the time series making it easier to fit a model to it.

-Ethereum transaction data
+Ethereum data :

 To extract the network features, all the transactions that are in a time delta are considered.
 For each transaction , the sender and receiver are considered as nodes, with an edge existing between them having a weight equal to the value of the transaction.

-Process for network feature extraction :
+Process :

 1. Consider all the transactions happening in an hour.
 2. Extract the transactions count as a feature.
 3. Represent the transactions as a network graph , with the sender and receiver acting as nodes with an edge having a weight equal to the value of the Ether transferred.